NEslahi/sliding_filter/README.md

               - "distinct" : filter operates on non-overlapping parsing blocks/cubes
               if the type is list or tuple, then step_size indicates the step-size (stride) toward each dimension.

+    - shrinkage_type (str) : type of shrinkage operator, which can be either of the following:
+              - "h" or "hard"   : hard-shrinkage (default)
+              - "s" or "soft"   : soft-shrinkage

     Returns: